 For Dark Circles

-For starters, the same shade of concealer can't be used to serve several different skin purposes.
 "People often make the mistake of using the same concealer that they might cover a pimple with to cover their dark circles, and this doesn’t usually work," explains Katie Mellinger.
 "A pimple will often read red, which means you need something with more of an olive or green undertone to cover.
-If you throw green, olive, or yellow undertone concealers (for pimples) over blue undertone concealers (for under-eye circles), it can often look more green or even turn gray, depending on the product—especially yellow and blue.
+If you throw green, olive, or yellow undertone concealers (for pimples) over blue undertone concealers (for under-eye circles), it can often look more green or even turn gray, depending on the product—especially yellow and blue."

 For Yellow Undertones

 If your skin tends to read more on the yellow side (aka your veins appear green), Scibelli says that again, salmon tones will serve you well.
 "A pink- or salmon-toned concealer will help counteract anything that's too yellow peeking through the skin.
 A pink-toned concealer also helps to warm up yellow undertones."
-He says It Cosmetics Bye Bye Under Eye Corrector is mostly sold in these peachy undertones.
+He says IT Cosmetics Bye Bye Under Eye Full Coverage Anti-Aging Waterproof Concealer is mostly sold in these peachy undertones.

 For Pink/Red Undertones